 History of the iBooks lawsuit

-The United States of America v.
+The United States v.
 Apple Inc. antitrust case was filed in April 2012.
-It named Apple, the Hachette Book Group, HarperCollins, Macmillan Publishers, Penguin and Simon & Schuster as having conspired to keep e-book prices high.
+It accused Apple, the Hachette Book Group, HarperCollins, Macmillan Publishers, Penguin and Simon & Schuster of conspiring to keep e-book prices high.

 This came in response to Amazon’s charging $9.99 for many popular books on its Kindle e-book reader.
-This upset publishers, who felt it diminished their profit margins.
+This upset publishers, who felt the low price for digital books diminished their profit margins.
 Apple, instead, planned to sell new books for $12.99 to $14.99 through its own channels.
 This would result in more money for publishers and Apple alike.

 A damning piece of evidence surfaced in the form of a conversation between Steve Jobs and technology journalist Walt Mossberg soon after the iPad keynote.
 Mossberg asked why any customer would agree to spend $14.99 on an Apple e-book when they could buy the same thing from Amazon for $9.99.